Intro-Sci-Comp-UIowa/biol-6298-sheikhsofia/analysis/README.md

 ### Pairwise sequence alignments

-Sequences are aligned using pre-set parameters of [PRANK](https://www.ebi.ac.uk/Tools/msa/prank/), and output is copied and pasted into input field of [Gblocks 0.91b](http://phylogeny.lirmm.fr/phylo_cgi/one_task.cgi?task_type=gblocks&tab_index=2) for a gap-free alignment.
+Sequences are aligned using pre-set parameters of [PRANK](https://www.ebi.ac.uk/Tools/msa/prank/), and output is copied and pasted into input field of [PAL2NAL v14](http://www.bork.embl.de/pal2nal/) for a gap-free alignment.
 Pre-set parameters are used.
 The output is saved in PHY (phylip) format for execution in codeml.

 ### Control file